New Zealand Railways Road Services: History

 The first bus operation by NZR began on 1 October 1907, between Culverden on the Waiau Branch and Waiau Ferry in Canterbury.
 By the 1920s NZR was noticing a considerable downturn in rail passenger traffic on many lines due to increasing ownership of private cars, and from 1923 it began to coordinate rail passenger services with private bus services.

 In November 1926, NZR purchased a private bus firm operating between Hastings and Napier in the Hawke's Bay region.
 NZR then acquired various other bus services in Dunedin and the Hutt Valley, and by 1928 was operating 56 buses.
 In 1931 Parliament passed the Transport Licensing Act, which regulated local bus services to ensure that services would not compete with NZR.
 This further increased acquisitions by NZR of small bus companies.

-There was a certain amount of rivalry within NZR between NZRRS and the rail Traffic Branch and in many ways they competed with rather than complement each other.
-For example, many cities had bus terminals some distance from railway stations and many NZRRS routes ran parallel to and at similar times to trains.
 By 1954 the bus routes covered 6000 mi, but generally at higher fares than the railways.
 For example, the 230 mi Christchurch-Dunedin return journey cost £2 13s 6d by rail, but £3 10s by bus and took 7hr 10min on the fastest train, but 9hr by bus.

+By the 1970s, NZRRS offered a nationwide service.
+Some routes were direct train replacements, but others extended the reach of the railways to other towns and destinations, including: